 In truth, Denon DJ invented a new category of portable digital DJ gear here.
 I’ve taken to carrying it around with me on my travels, as it easily fits in a backpack with my overnight clothes, work laptop and cameras, and so on.
 It means I can play DJ sets without much compromise on gear I trust, anywhere I go.
 And right now, I’m loving that!
-I am also using it for outdoor livestreaming (here’s a link to a recent livestream on the Prime GO).
+I am also using it for outdoor livestreaming (here’s a link to one of my livestreams on the Prime GO).

 Watch me talk about this on our live show